 Students who believe they or any other student, employee, or visitor is being or has been subjected to harassment/discrimination shall, as soon as reasonably practicable, report the incident to the Principal.
 In the event the individual responsible for the alleged harassment is the Principal, the student shall report the incident to the Superintendent who, in turn, shall notify the Chair of the Board of Education.
-In the event the individual responsible for the alleged harassment is the Superintendent, students shall report the incident(s) to the Title IX Coordinator (Director of Instruction) who, in turn, shall notify the Chair of the Board of Educations where the alleged incident involves the Superintendent or the Principal, the Chair of the Board of Education shall name a designee under these guidelines who may take interim measures to protect complainants during investigation.
+In the event the individual responsible for the alleged harassment is the Title IX Coordinator (Director of Instruction) who, in turn, shall notify the Chair of the Board of Education.
+In either of these situations where the alleged incident involves the Superintendent or the Principal, the Chair of the Board of Education shall name a designee under these guidelines who may take interim measures to protect complainants during investigation.